 The best Chicago beer festivals

 You'll never go too long without a good beer fest in Chicago, thanks to Chicago Ale Fest.
-With both winter and summer renditions, drink up the best craft beers in the greater Chicago area every six months.
-The summer edition is held at Grant Park's Butler Field featuring more than 200 craft beers from more than 100 breweries.
+With both winter and summer renditions, sip the best craft beers in the greater Chicago area every six months.
+The summer edition is held at Grant Park's Butler Field and features more than 200 craft beers from more than 100 breweries.
 Knock back drafts from 4 Hands Brewing, Southern Tier, Marz Brewing, Rogue and more while enjoying views of the skyline.
-Each ticket includes 20 3-ounce samples and a portion of proceeds benefit the Grant Park Conservatory.
+Each ticket includes 20 three-ounce samples, and a portion of proceeds benefit the Grant Park Conservatory.